Dave Sherer

-David McDonald Sherer, Jr. (born February 14, 1937) is a former American football end and punter in the National Football League (NFL) for the Baltimore Colts and Dallas Cowboys.
+David McDonald Sherer, Jr. (born February 14, 1937) is an American former professional football player who was an end and punter in the National Football League (NFL) for the Baltimore Colts and Dallas Cowboys.
 He played college football at Southern Methodist University.

 Early years

 Sherer attended Carlsbad High school, where he practiced football and basketball.
 He contributed to his school winning two state basketball championships.
 In football, he played as a running back.

 He accepted a scholarship from the New Mexico Military Institute and transferred to Southern Methodist University after his sophomore year.

 As a junior, he was the nation's top punter with an average of 50.1 yards (a school record) on 36 punts.
 His long was an 81-yard punt.
 As a senior, he was limited with injuries.

 In 1999, he was ranked 47th on the Sports Illustrated list of New Mexico's 50 greatest athletes.

 Professional career

 Baltimore Colts

-Sherer was selected by the Baltimore Colts in the second round (24th overall) of the 1959 NFL Draft.
+Sherer was selected by the Baltimore Colts in the second round (24th overall) of the 1959 NFL draft.
 He was the starter at punter as a rookie, registering 51 punts for 2,132 yards (41.8-yard average), with a long of 60 yards and contributed to winning the NFL championship.